 1st Reading – Leviticus 19: 1-2, 17-18

 The word holy means ‘set apart’.
 What does that mean to you?
 Holiness is a gift that is maximized when we choose good over evil in the various circumstances of our daily lives.
 Grace, accepted and celebrated in a life of prayer, gives us the strength to be holy.
 It’s hard to think about ourselves as holy.
 We often don’t feel worthy to be called that.
-How different would be world be if we considered ourselves sacred, by the grace of God?
+How different would the world be if we considered ourselves sacred, by the grace of God?

 2nd Reading – 1 Corinthians 3: 16-23